How does antibiotic resistance happen? Bacteria develop the ability to survive an antibiotic, which is then passed on to future generations.

 The antibacterial power of some moulds has been known about since 1874, possibly even earlier.
 In 1897, Ernest Duchesne published a paper about the ability of moulds to kill bacteria.
 Alexander Fleming noticed that the presence of a certain mould on a culture plate stopped the growth of a bacteria.
 The first penicillin antibiotic had been synthesized by 1942, but it took the enormous research resources of the Second World War to mass-produce it.
 Penicillin and other antibiotics became available to the general public from about 1950 onwards.
 When we are infected with bacteria, they produce toxins and chemicals that harm us and can kill us.
 This new wonderdrug saved many lives.

 So, how do antibiotics kill bacteria?
 There are two types of antibiotics: broad spectrum, that work on many different bacteria, and narrow spectrum, that work on a specific bacterium.
-Doctors will choose which bacteria to give depending on the bacterial infection and different antibiotics work in different ways.
+Doctors will choose which antibiotic to give depending on the bacterial infection and different antibiotics work in different ways.
 Antibiotics stop bacteria in four ways.

 The first way is by attacking the wall or the coating surrounding the bacteria.
 This is how penicillin works.
 Penicillin stops the bacteria from producing peptidoglycan, which it needs to make its cell walls.
 Without that, the cell wall fails, and the bacteria dies.
 Our cells don’t use peptidoglycan, so it doesn’t harm us.